You Can Never Go Home Again

 “We determined that the rifle that had been sitting on the porch, was the rifle used in the incident,” he said.
 “We determined that it was her fingerprints on the gun.
 The husband’s fingerprints were on the gun too, but the nature of the wound suggested to us that it was not self-inflicted.
 All of the evidence we found, and gathered at the scene, suggested that the idea that anyone but the wife was the alleged shooter were remote.

-“As her arresting officer, I was called upon to sit in on the trial of her case.
+“As her arresting officer, I was later called upon to sit in on the trial of her case.
 I was there to offer my testimony, if necessary, and any other character assessments of the wife and husband I might be called upon to make, should that be necessary.
 Again, I didn’t think any of this would be necessary, for we had a full confession, and such an overwhelming amount of evidence that I didn’t think this would be anything less than an open and shut case.

 “Before we begin your honor,” the defense’s lawyer says.
 “The defense would like to submit into evidence the idea that the accused had every reason to shoot her husband, because he was a real sonofabitch.”

-“That was the beginning and the end of the defense lawyer’s submission to the judge, and the only reason he asked for the side bar, and the judge turned to the state’s attorney, and me, to ask us if we had anything to add.
+“That was the beginning and the end of the defense lawyer’s submission to the judge, and presumably the only reason he asked for the side bar, and the judge turned to the state’s attorney, and me, to ask us if we had anything to add.
 We both said no, the judge ended the sidebar, and he ordered us back to our seat.

 “I walked back to my seat and I did laugh a little.
 I snickered at what I considered defense so laughable that I wondered if the judge would declare a mistrial on the basis that the lawyer for the defense was incompetent, and that the wife would need a new lawyer.

 “The defense has submitted the idea that the victim in this case of murder against the accused, was a real sonofabitch,” the judge stated.
-“Well, I knew accused’s husband, and he was a real sonofabitch.
+“Well, I knew the accused’s husband, and he was a real sonofabitch.
 Case dismissed.”

 “You could’ve knocked me over with a feather,” Dan said.
 “As I said, I’ve worked so many cases, and sat in on so many trials that swung in a direction contrary to the evidence that I compiled, that I thought I was above being shocked at what can happen in a courtroom.
 This was beyond anything I ever witnessed.
 I just sat there with my mouth hanging open.